gershwin-desktop/gershwin-documentation/GOALS.md

 ### Self contained in /System

+With "self contained" we mean that just adding /System to a running system should give you the Gershwin Desktop Experience.
+No installation of Gershwin components or configuration outside of /System should be necessary.

 Some examples of how Gershwin uses /System and how we want to use going forward:

 * Fonts that Gershwin will use will be installed in /System/Library/Fonts